You can use natural restoration techniques, add vinegar, and mayo, and repair minor and major damages easily to restore your wooden object or surfaces

 2. Repairing Major Damages

 Significant damages may seem like a huge hassle, but repairing them can be relatively easy.
-If you have a wood piece with a significantly damaged area like a big hole, you need to get a wood filler to cover up the damaged part.
+If you have a wood piece such as a deck with a significantly damaged area like a big hole, you need to get the best exterior wood filler to cover up the damaged part.

-Most professionals and homeowners have wood fillers in their woodworking toolkit as a must-have item and use them to make their wooden surface or wooden projects look brand new.
+Most professionals and homeowners have wood fillers in their woodworking toolkit as a must-have item and use them to make their wooden surfaces or wooden projects look brand new.

 3. Repairing Minor Scratch Marks